389ds/389ds.github.io/docs/389ds/design/audit-json-logging-design.md

 For now set this to "default", but in a next major release it should be set to "json" by default.

-When switching to a new logging format the current log will be rotated
+When switching to a new logging format the current log will be rotated.

-You can also adjust the time format using strftime conversion specifications.
+You can also customize the "local_time" format using strftime conversion specifications.
 The default would be **%FT%TZ**

     nsslapd-auditlog-time-format: {strftime specs}